Bicarbonate (Carbon Dioxide/CO2) on Serum BMP & Blood Gases/ABG

 Why is the bicarbonate (bicarb) called carbon dioxide (CO2) on the lab results?

 The analyzers in the laboratory measure the total carbon dioxide content (TCO2).
 They use enzymatic methods.
 Methods above my lab knowledge pay grade.
 Since they measure TCO2, these auto-analyzers do not directly measure bicarbonate (HCO3-).
 Hence it not being “Carbon Dioxide” rather than “Bicarbonate”.
-I’ll be sure to spare you the organic chemistry process of alkalinizing the specimen to convert the CO2 and carbonic acid into HCO3-.
+I’ll spare you the organic chemistry process of alkalinizing the specimen to convert the CO2 and carbonic acid into HCO3-.

 Why do I personally call it serum bicarb instead of serum carbon dioxide (CO2)?

 The reason why we use the term bicarb (HCO3-) instead of carbon dioxide (CO2) is because TCO2 is comprised of approximately 95% bicarb (HCO3-).
 Close enough, right?
-The rest of the total carbon dioxide (TCO2) includes dissolved CO2, carbonate ions, and carbamino compounds.
+The total carbon dioxide (TCO2) includes dissolved CO2, carbonate ions, and carbamino compounds.
 Figure these components make up approximately 5% of the other stuff.
 In my book, that’s close enough—my opinion.

 The cited paper by Bihari et al., published in the Journal of Critical Care, takes a deeper dive into this concept.